State Representations as Incentives for Reinforcement Learning Agents: A Sim2Real Analysis on Robotic Grasping: Methodology

 \subsection{Task Formulation}

 The task is to learn a control policy for a robotic manipulator to perform an antipodal grasp of an object placed at a random position in its workspace.
-The manipulator with seven DoF is controlled in task space.
+The manipulator has seven \gls{DoF} and is controlled in the task space.
+Conventionally to dynamic planar grasping, the \gls{RL} agent learns to command the actions as specified by